Rectilinear scanner: Mechanism

-The patient is administered with a radioactive pharmaceutical agent, such as iodine, which will naturally collect in the thyroid.
+The patient is administered with a radioactive pharmaceutical agent, such as radio-iodine which will naturally collect in the thyroid.
 The detector moves in a raster pattern over studied area of the patient, making a constant count rate.
 A collimator restricts detection to a small area directly below its position so that by the end of the scan emission from the whole study area has been detected.
 The output method is designed such that positional and detection information is maintained.
 For example, when using a light source and film the light is moved in tandem with the detector, and the intensity of light produced increases with an increase in activity, producing dark areas on the film.

 Disadvantages include the very long imaging time (several minutes) due to the need to separately cover each target area, unlike a gamma camera which has a much larger field of view, and the motion artefacts this can result in.